MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/using-call-quality-in-your-organization/turning-on-and-using-call-quality-dashboard.md

 Refer to this article for a list of [Dimensions and measures available in Call Quality Dashboard for Microsoft Teams and Skype for Business Online](dimensions-and-measures-available-in-call-quality-dashboard.md).

 > [!NOTE]
-> Information about updates and changes to the dashboard can be found by clicking **Good news!** in the dashboard.
-You can go to [Call Quality dashboard](https://aka.ms/CQDOnline).
+> Information about updates and changes to the dashboard can be found by clicking the link in the **Good news!** banner when it is displayed on the dashboard.

 ## Activate Microsoft Call Quality Dashboard (CQD) Summary Reports